 A few miles north of town, at Ten Mile Beach, you will see a beautiful Cypress Tree Tunnel on California Highway 1.
 It is a beautiful drive through the tunnel, and a great place for photos if you can snap some safely!

-The tunnel is north of MacKerricher State Park, and you will get the best photos at golden hour in the morning, when the frays of light stream through the gaps in the trees.
+The tunnel is north of MacKerricher State Park, and you will get the best photos at golden hour in the morning, when the first rays of light stream through the gaps in the trees.

 Things to Do Near Fort Bragg, CA